Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results and interpretations

 \subsection{Comparisons of the limits}

 Table~\ref{tab:MassLimits} summarises the observed and expected 95\% CL lower limits on the masses of the resonances in the benchmark models studied in this paper.
-These mass limits and the cross-section upper limits presented above are significantly more stringent than those published previously.
-Compared to the searches with the 36.1~\ifb\ data set in the same leptonic final states~\cite{EXOT-2016-28,EXOT-2016-29}, an improvement of a factor of three or more in the cross-section upper limits is obtained for most of the searches at the highest masses.
-The upper limits are also a factor of three or more lower than those of the search using the same data set, but in the hadronic $VV\to JJ$ final state~\cite{HDBS-2018-31}.
+These mass limits and the cross-section upper limits presented above are significantly more stringent than those published previously from similar searches.
+The cross-section upper limits are a factor of three or more lower than those of the search using the same data set, but in the hadronic $VV\to JJ$ final state~\cite{HDBS-2018-31}.
+Compared to the searches with the 36.1~\ifb\ data set in the same leptonic final states~\cite{EXOT-2016-28,EXOT-2016-29}, an improvement of a factor of three or more in the cross-section upper limits is also obtained for most of the searches at the highest masses.
+The observed lower mass limits of this search for the HVT $W'$ and $Z'$ as well as for the RS graviton are also similar to those from the combinations of searches in the fully-leptonic, semi-leptonic, and fully-hadronic final states from smaller datasets of $\sim 36$~\ifb~\cite{EXOT-2017-31,CMS-B2G-18-006}.